-The visual inspection will normally be undertaken at the Council's Manby Park Offices when an application is made for the vehicle licence.
+The visual inspection will normally be undertaken at the Council's Horncastle Offices when an application is made for the vehicle licence.
 Visual inspections will normally only take place on a Tuesday or a Thursday morning.
-Appointments for visual inspections should be made at least 24 hours in advance by telephoning the Licensing Enforcement Team or the Licensing Team on 01507 601111.
+Appointments for visual inspections should be made at least 24 hours in advance by emailing the Licensing Team.